The Cost of Permissionless Liquidity Provision in Automated Market Makers: Introduction

 \subsection{Literature Review}

-This paper contributes to the quickly evolving literature on AMM design. \cite{capponi2021adoption} show that the curvature of the AMM is a key design consideration as it affects the price impact of swaps performed by arbitrageurs and liquidity traders. \cite{hasbrouck2022need} show that the fees that AMMs charge traders lead to higher levels of liquidity and may, thus, decrease the costs of trading. \cite{hasbrouck2023economic} provide an economic model for liquidity provision in concentrated liquidity pools.
-Like these papers, our work models liquidity supply endogenously.
-In contrast to these papers, our work focuses on the competition effect arising from the pro-rata distribution of fee income to liquidity providers.
-We highlight the allocation rule of fee income to liquidity providers as another tool in the AMM designer's toolbox and analyze its consequences.
-Perhaps \cite{capponi2024jit} is most related to our work.
-The authors propose a sequential model of liquidity provision and show that the liquidity providers with the "last look" have an advantage and impose adverse selection costs on the earlier liquidity providers.
-The allocation rule for fee revenues partially drives the results.
-Our work uses a simultaneous model with symmetric liquidity providers.
-Therefore, there is no adverse selection between LPs, but the pro-rata rule still creates competition, leading to welfare loss.\\ The model proposed in this paper builds on \cite{milionis2024lvr} and \cite{milionis2024fees}, which find closed-form solutions to the adverse selection costs in AMMs with passive LPs, referred to as \emph{Loss-Versus-Rebalancing} (LVR).
+Our paper contributes to the strand of literature that investigates factors contributing to trading costs of liquidity traders. \cite{capponi2021adoption} show that the curvature of the AMM is a key design consideration as it affects the price impact of swaps performed by arbitrageurs and liquidity traders.\\ \cite{hasbrouck2022need} show that the fees that AMMs charge traders lead to higher levels of liquidity and may, thus, decrease the costs of trading.\\ \cite{hasbrouck2023economic} provide an economic model for liquidity provision in concentrated liquidity pools.
+Like these papers, our work models the demand for trading of elastic liquidity traders based on certain design considerations of AMMs.
+However, to the best of our knowledge, this paper is the first to study the effect of the pro-rata allocation rule on trading costs for elastic liquidity traders.\\ Perhaps \cite{capponi2024jit} is most closely related to our work.
+The authors use a sequential model of liquidity provision with two types of LPs to show that active LPs with the "last look" impose adverse selection costs on passive LPs, yet sometimes these types of LPs complement each other.
+The results are partially driven by the pro-rata allocation rule.
+Our paper uses a simultaneous model with two types of liquidity traders.
+We show that these liquidity traders complement each other.
+The elastic liquidity trader used in this paper is modeled after the liquidity traders used in \cite{capponi2024jit}.\\ Simultaneously with our paper, \cite{adams2024amamm} develop a new AMM design with a similar model.\\ \cite{johnson2023concave} investigate concave pro-rata games.
+The subgame of liquidity provision is such a game and we show that the literature extends to this setting when using the model of liquidity traders as proposed in \cite{capponi2024jit}.
+The full game presented in this paper is not a concave pro-rata game.\\ The model proposed in this paper builds on \cite{milionis2024lvr} and \cite{milionis2024fees}, which find closed-form solutions to the adverse selection costs in AMMs with passive LPs, referred to as \emph{Loss-Versus-Rebalancing} (LVR).
 Since the focus of our model is on the allocation rule of fee income, we employ the characterization of adverse selection costs proposed in these papers to model liquidity provision endogenously.\\ Finally, our work contributes to the literature on LVR mitigation.
-The most recent developments in AMM design, such as \cite{canidio2024arbitrageurs}, \cite{mcamm}, and \cite{mcmenamin2022diamonds}, aim to decrease the amount of LVR.
-From the liquidity provider perspective, reducing LVR is favorable as the arbitrage intensity per unit of liquidity declines.
-This also seems promising to a protocol as MEV, first described by \cite{daian2020flashboys} of which LVR is a specific example, should decrease.
+The most recent developments in AMM design, such as \cite{canidio2024arbitrageurs}, \cite{mcamm}, and \cite{mcmenamin2022diamonds}, aim to decrease the arbitrage intensity per unit of liquidity.
+From the liquidity provider perspective, reducing LVR seems favorable as the costs of providing a marginal unit of liquidity decreases.
+We show, however, that risk-neutral LPs do not gain in equilibrium when the arbitrage intensity per unit of liquidity decreases.
+Decreasing the arbitrage intensity per unit of liquidity also seems promising to a protocol as MEV, first described by \cite{daian2020flashboys} of which LVR is a specific example, could decrease.
 We show, however, that a reduction of the arbitrage intensity per unit of liquidity leads to a less than proportional decrease, and in some special cases an increase, in the total amount of arbitrage.
+Therefore, more research is needed investigating whether MEV mitigation at the application layer can also decrease problems related to MEV extraction at the protocol layer.